What is a Nervous System?

 In a one given time, any one of these systems that can be activated.

-In the modern world, unfortunately it is common that we stay most of the time in Sympathetic Nervous System.
-Some common signs of having our Sympathetic Nervous System active are increased heart rate, tension of muscles in preparation for fighting or fleeing, adrenaline release, or dilated pupils.
+In the modern world, unfortunately, it is common that we stay most of the time in Sympathetic Nervous System.
+Some common signs of having our Sympathetic Nervous System active are increased heart rate, the tension of muscles in preparation for fighting or fleeing, adrenaline release, or dilated pupils.
 It is very unhealthy to have this Sympathetic Nervous System active at all time.
 It can create stress, cardiovascular problems, gastrointestinal issues, weakening of Immune system or endocrine system issues.

 To balance this out, we need to activate the Parasympathetic Nervous System.
 But how do we do this when it is indeed an autonomic or involuntary system?